AmirAttoun/YNAB-Converter/README.md

 ## Glossary
-Migrosbank – A local Swiss bank\
+- Migrosbank: A local Swiss bank
-Vicesa (One) – A credit card provider\
+- Vicesa (One): A credit card provider
-YNAB (https://ynab.com) – A web based budgeting tool
+- YNAB (https://ynab.com): A web based budgeting tool

 ## Description
 YNAB supports the import of .csv files for adding transactions.